Bud Shuster Highway

 (PennDOT; courtesy of Geoff Hatchard)

 The official name of the project was the PA 26 Relocation Project, which started in January 1999 and cost $195 million to build.
 As other expressway projects in Pennsylvania, an open house was held on October 26, 2002 called a "Roll & Stroll."
 Around 1,000 people are estimated to have walked, biked, skated and strolled along the new expressway.
 A four-mile race to benefit the United Way of Centre County was held on the right-of-way, with Penn State's ROTC cadets participating with the public.
-This section will not officially become part of I-99 until 2008 when the Bald Eagle to Mount Nittany Expressway section is completed.
+This section did not officially become part of I-99 until 2008 when the Bald Eagle to Mount Nittany Expressway section was completed.

 Looking northward at the interchange with US 322 in State College in